mothas/image-project/README.md

 **NOTE**: The script ALWAYS writes to `output.txt`

 # Known Problems / Future Roadmap
 Below are a few problems that exists in the current version of code.
-There's ample room to improve the current script
+There's ample room to improve the current script.
+If I had more time, I would have loved to work on the below points
 * An error occurs after writing out Output file.
 Not sure why that's happening
 * Order in output file doesn't reflect the order of URLs in input file.
 This is because of asynchronous processing using Channels to communicate between various GoRoutines
 * Code can be organized better using Go Packages